Akin Pa Rin ang Bukas: Critical response

 Journal's resident entertainment columnist, Mario Bautista commented on Rocco Nacino's acting performances, saying that "[Nacino is] fascinating to watch in Akin Pa rin ang Bukas because he obviously understands his role well.
 As the scheming and double dealing Jerry, he is a young man from squatters who try to make it appear in front of Lovi Poe as Lovelia that he is rich and cultured.
 When he's at home with the squatters, he really acts like a regular uncouth 'sanggan'.
 But when he's with Lovi and Cesar Montano, he speaks in English and delivers lines he quotes from the Hollywood movies he watches and imitates.
-In his reviews, Isah Red of Manila Standard Today, praised Poe as she "continues to amaze the audience with her nearly naturalistic performance as a woman who is struggling between death and love."
-Red also praised series' director Laurice Guillen, said that "[Guillen] is meticulous in making sure that it does not develop into a nonsensical melodrama in which the plot meanders repetitiously.
+Isah Red of Manila Standard Today, stated that Poe "continues to amaze the audience with her nearly naturalistic performance as a woman who is struggling between death and love."
+Red also complimented series' director Laurice Guillen, said that "[Guillen] is meticulous in making sure that it does not develop into a nonsensical melodrama in which the plot meanders repetitiously.
 And I am glad its storyline goes into the direction in which we discover a lot about the characters."